prasanthmandadi/Design-of-6T-SRAM-Cell-at-28nm-CMOS-Technology/README.md

 2.[Literature Survey](https://github.com/prasanthmandadi/Design-of-6T-SRAM-Cell-at-28nm-CMOS-Technology/edit/main/README.md#Literature-Survey)

+**Abstract**
+Memories are the crucial blocks in VLSI system design.
+The performance, power, and area of memories should be carefully inspected before fabrication of the system.
+In digital processors, we use SRAM cells in the memory cache for faster performance and low power consumption.
+6T SRAM cell is designed with Synopsys Design Compiler using 28nm CMOS technology

 **Literature Survey**
 The number of transistors on an IC becomes twice every 18 months, according to Moore's law.
 For the modern